Concept Transfer Learning for Adaptive Language Understanding: Concept Transfer Learning

+Since our approach is a structured multi-task learning problem, the model loss is summed over each task during training.
+For the domain adaptation, we firstly gather training data from the source domain and seed data from the target domain to be a union set.
+Subsequently, the union data is fed into the slot filling model.

-In decoding stage, we combine the predicted atomic concepts with probability multiplication.
-The evaluation is performed on the top-best hypothesis.
-Although the atomic-concepts based slot filling may predict a slot unseen in the atomic concept trees.
+During the decoding stage, we combine predicted atomic concepts with probability multiplication.
+The evaluation is made on the top-best hypothesis.
+Although the atomic-concepts based slot filling may predict an unseen slot.
 We didn't perform any post-processing but considered the unseen slot as a wrong prediction.